KiranMahn/peri-path/README.md

 <img src="./assets/images/save.png" alt="Choose Where to Save Data Screen" width="200"/>

-You can then hit save or specifcy a location within your file system before you save.
+You can then hit save or specify a location within your file system before you save.

 ### I want to learn more about perimenopause
 PeriPath contains over 100+ articles which are handpicked from reliable sources.
-Depending on what symptoms you track and how severely there are tracked, a `For You` page will reccomend articles tailored towards your needs!
+Depending on what symptoms you track and how severely they are tracked, a `For You` page will recomend articles tailored towards your needs!

 #### 1. Go to the Learn Screen
 From the home page press the `Learn` button on the bottom right of the screen.